dread-disease German

 • Heart attack with typical evidence

-• Stroke with permanent neurological deficits
+• Stroke with permanent neurological impairments

-• Multiple sclerosis with documented relapses
+• Multiple sclerosis with proven relapses

 • Kidney failure requiring dialysis